SCCapstone/NunchuckDucks/README.md

 you are using. (if you are using an emulator)
 2. If using windows make sure the path in `.detoxrc.js` under `apps.android.release.build` has `&&` instead of `;` and double back-slashes instead of a single forward slash.
 If using a Mac, these configurations should be the opposite.
 3. run the command `detox build -c android.emu.release`.
-Or download the .apk to the path `android/app/build/outputs/apk/release/app-release.apk`.js
+Or download the .apk to the path `android/app/build/outputs/apk/release/app-release.apk`
 4. run the command `detox test <test-file-name> -c android.emu.release`.
 The <test-file-name> is the name of the individual detox test suite you want to run.
 If you want to run them all, run `detox test -c android.emu.release`

-**The tess files generally take about 1-3 minutes each to run completely**
+**The test files generally take about 1-3 minutes each to run completely**

 # Authors